arkivanov/Decompose/docs/getting-started/installation.md

 Supported multiplatform targets: Android, JVM/Desktop, Native/iOS, Native/macOS, JS/Canvas and JS/Wasm.

+### Experimental extensions for Jetpack and Multiplatform Compose

+There is also a small set of experimental extensions available for Compose, enabling features like shared transitions, etc. For more information please refer to the corresponding [documentation page](../extensions/compose.md).

+=== "Groovy"

+    ``` groovy
+    implementation "com.arkivanov.decompose:extensions-compose-experimental:<version>"
+    ```
+=== "Kotlin"

+    ``` kotlin
+    implementation("com.arkivanov.decompose:extensions-compose-experimental:<version>")
+    ```

+Supported multiplatform targets: Android, JVM/Desktop, Native/iOS, Native/macOS, JS/Canvas and JS/Wasm.

 ## Extensions for Android views

 The `extensions-android` module provides extensions to connect Android views (older alternative to Compose UI) to Decompose components.
 Please head to the corresponding [documentation page](../extensions/android.md) for more information.